illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ## Lecture Day, Time & Place

 * Main Lecture Class time
-  * Monday 8:35am to 10:15am - [Galvin Tower ](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL")
+  * Monday 8:35am to 10:15am - [Michael Galvin Tower 1F6-1](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL")
 * Lab Class Times
   * Lab 01 Monday 10:25am to 12:05pm [TS-2030 Smart Lab](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL")
   * Lab 03 Wednesday 8:35am to 10:15am [TS-2030 Smart Lab](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL")
-  * Lab 02 Wednesday 10:25am to 12:05pm [TS-2030 Smart Lab](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL")
+  * Lab 04 Online meeting TBA

 ## Directions to the Smart Lab TS-2030

 To get to the Smart Tech Lab - enter the IIT tower on 35th Street.
 Swipe in at the desk and take the elevator up to the second floor.
 Exit to the left and head north over the bridge from the Tower to the TS building.
 The floor turns from white tile to brown carpet.
 Take a left at the intersection and the Smart Lab is directly ahead of you.

 ## Schedule of Topics/Readings